Aaron Reeves

-Aaron Reeves, is a British academic, Professor of Sociology and Social Policy at the University of Oxford.
+Aaron Reeves is a British academic and professor of Sociology at the London School of Economics (LSE), and Visiting Professor at the International Inequalities Institute, also based at LSE.
+He worked as professor of Sociology and Social Policy at the University of Oxford.
 His work has focused on the political economy of health inequalities and elites in Britain.
 He is the author, with Sam Friedman, of Born to Rule: The Making and Remaking of the British Elite.